mrgrupprr/Discord-baker/README.md

 # 🤑Discord-backer🤑
 A open-source Discord member backup and restore tool for your server.
-This can help you get all your members in 5 Seconds back after a raid if someone destroyed your server.
+This bot gets users to Authorize themselves upon joining your server, and then later on, if your server is raided, or deleted, you can rejoin all the users who Authorized to a new server.

-🛑IMPORTANT🛑:What you will need is a discord bot, a discord application, and a server.
+You will need is a discord application, and a bot within said application.
+You will also need a server, and a role to be given to users that verify.
+You will also need a way to host the API.
+We recommend a VPS from [this seller](https://bit.ly/vpsshop).

 # 🛑IMPORTANT NOTICE🛑